Rhosinjay-cyb/Azure-Firewall/README.md

 ![image](VNET.png)

 The deployed VMs (HR-VM & Dev-VM) are shown below, the outbound access of both VMs will be configured to restrict access to certain websites.
-For instance, users accessing the VMs in the HR-subnet will have their web access restricted to Linkedin and other web apps used by the department.
+Meaning, users accessing the VMs in the HR-subnet will have their web access restricted to web apps used by the department.

 ![image](VMs.png)